Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Local convergence rate analysis

-\changeHSSS{ In the rest of this section, we introduce some existing lemmas to evaluate the differences of using retraction and vector transport instead of exponential mapping and parallel translation, and the effects of the curvature of the manifold in question. } \begin{lemma}[In the proof of Lemma 3.9 in \cite{huang2015broyden}] Under Assumptions \ref{Appen_assump:C2} and \ref{assump:Omega}, there exists a constant $\beta>0$ such that
+In the remainder of this section, we introduce some existing lemmas to evaluate the differences between using retraction and vector transport and using exponential mapping and parallel translation, and the effects of the curvature of the manifold in question. \begin{lemma}[In the proof of Lemma 3.9 in \cite{huang2015broyden}] Under Assumptions \ref{assump:f_C2} and \ref{assump:Omega}, there exists a constant $\beta>0$ such that

-where $w$ and $z$ are in $\Omega$ and \changeHSSS{$\gamma$} is a curve $\gamma(\tau):=R_z(\tau\eta)$ for \changeHSSS{an arbitrary} $\eta \in T_z \mathcal{M}$ defined by retraction $R$ on $\mathcal{M}$. $P_{\changeHSSS{\gamma}}^{w \leftarrow z}(\cdot)$ is a parallel translation operator along curve \changeHSSS{$\gamma$} from $z$ to $w$. \end{lemma} Note that curve $\gamma$ in this lemma is not necessarily the geodesic on $\mathcal{M}$.
-Relation \eqref{pseudo_Lipschitz} is a generalization of the Lipschitz continuity condition. \begin{lemma}[Lemma 3.5 in \cite{huang2015broyden}] \changeHSSS{ Let $\mathcal{T}\in C^{0}$ be a vector transport associated with the same retraction $R$ as that of \changeHSSS{the parallel transport} $P\changeHSSS{\in C^{\infty}}$. } Under Assumption \ref{assump:T_Lipschitz}, for any $\bar{w}\in\mathcal{M}$, there exists a constant $\changeHSSS{\theta}>0$ and neighborhood $\mathcal{U}$ of $\bar{w}$ such that for all $w, z \in \mathcal{U}$,
+where $w$ and $z$ are in $\Omega$ and $\gamma$ is a curve $\gamma(\tau):=R_z(\tau\eta)$ for an arbitrary $\eta \in T_z \mathcal{M}$ defined by retraction $R$ on $\mathcal{M}$. $P_{\gamma}^{w \leftarrow z}(\cdot)$ is a parallel translation operator along curve $\gamma$ from $z$ to $w$. \end{lemma} Note that curve $\gamma$ in this lemma is not necessarily the geodesic on $\mathcal{M}$.
+Relation \eqref{pseudo_Lipschitz} is a generalization of the Lipschitz continuity condition. \begin{lemma}[Lemma 3.5 in \cite{huang2015broyden}] Let $\mathcal{T}\in C^{0}$ be a vector transport associated with the same retraction $R$ as that of the parallel transport $P\in C^{\infty}$.
+Under Assumption \ref{assump:T_Lipschitz}, for any $\bar{w}\in\mathcal{M}$, there exists a constant $\theta>0$ and neighborhood $\mathcal{U}$ of $\bar{w}$ such that for all $w, z \in \mathcal{U}$,

-where $\xi, \eta \in T_w\mathcal{M}$ and $R_w(\eta)=z$. \end{lemma} We can derive the following lemma from the Taylor expansion \changeHSSS{as in the proof of Lemma 3.2 in \cite{huang2015broyden}}. \begin{lemma}[\changeHSSS{In the proof of Lemma 3.2 in \cite{huang2015broyden}}] \changeHSSS{ Under Assumptions \ref{assump:Omega}--\ref{Assump:ret_convex}, there exists a positive real number $\sigma$ such that
+where $\xi, \eta \in T_w\mathcal{M}$ and $R_w(\eta)=z$. \end{lemma} We can derive the following lemma from the Taylor expansion as in the proof of Lemma 3.2 in \cite{huang2015broyden}. \begin{lemma}[In the proof of Lemma 3.2 in \cite{huang2015broyden}] Under Assumptions \ref{assump:Omega}--\ref{Assump:ret_convex}, there exists a positive real number $\sigma$ such that